forestrie/veracity/README.md

 veracity --url $URL --tenant=$TENANT nodescan -v $LEAF
 ```

-This command will report the mmr index of that leaf as `10`
+This command will report the MMR index of that leaf as `10`

-The conventional way to visualise the mmr index is like this
+The conventional way to visualise the MMR index is like this

 ```